 Step 5.
-Create action plan for each area
+Create an action plan for each area

-Now that you have identified a clear growth gap for each area of your Wheel of Life, the next step is to come up with an action plan for each area.
+Now that you have identified a clear growth gap for each area of your Wheel of Life, the next step is to develop an action plan for each area.
 This is an area where a lot of people struggle.
 The way to come up with an action plan is to write a few things down without worrying about getting it perfect.

 Ask yourself the following questions for each area in your life wheel: